johangithub/AFROTCI36-2011/chp9.md

+#### 9.1.{#9_1} General.

-#### 9.1.{#9_1} General: This chapter explains the categorization procedures for rated AFSCs and provides information pertaining to non-line AFSCs and other specialized officer career fields.
+This chapter explains the categorization procedures for rated AFSCs and provides information pertaining to non-line AFSCs and other specialized officer career fields.
 The OPR for this chapter is HQ AFROTC/RRF.

 ----